continuumizm/cizm-website/posts/goldies-timeless-is-25.md

 ##### Celebrating the 25-year

-Goldie & London/FFRR (the label the album was released on thanks to the wise A&R work of Mr. Pete Tong) will be releasing some behind-the-scenes content and stuff over next while to celebrate. <https://goldietimeless.com>
+Goldie & London/FFRR (the label the album was released on thanks to the wise A&R work of Mr. Pete Tong) will be releasing some behind-the-scenes content and a remastered version I suppose over next while to celebrate. ➡<https://goldietimeless.com>

 ##### Martyn's Book